AlanCoding/awx-1/docs/collections.md

 ### Project Collections Requirements

-If you specify a Collections requirements file in SCM at `collections/requirements.yml`, then AWX will install Collections from that file in the implicit project sync before a job run.
+If you specify a collections requirements file in SCM at `collections/requirements.yml`, then AWX will install collections from that file to a special cache folder in project updates.
+Before a job runs, the roles and/or collections will be copied from the special cache folder to the job temporary folder.

 The invocation looks like:

 ```
-ansible-galaxy collection install -r requirements.yml -p <job tmp location>/requirements_collections
+ansible-galaxy collection install -r requirements.yml -p <project cache location>/requirements_collections
 ```

-Example of the resultant `tmp` directory where job is running:
+Example of the resultant job `tmp` directory where job is running:

 ```
 ├── project